Traeger Brisket Recipe (Simple Smoked Brisket in 6 Steps)

 Step 2: Add Binder & Spice Rub

-– When you are up to temperature, put on the brisket with the fat cap facing the heat source.
+When up to the temperature, place the brisket on the grill with the fat cap facing the heat source.
+If you have a temperature probe, insert it into the thickest part, usually the center.

 Step 5: Rest the Brisket in a Cooler